EduardaCaldeira/NegFaceDiff/README.md

 ## Citation

-If you use any of the code, pruned datasets or models provided in this repository, please cite the following paper:
+If you use any of the code, datasets or models provided in this repository, please cite the correspondent paper:

+### NegFaceDiff
 <pre>@misc{caldeira2025negfacediff,
       title={NegFaceDiff: The Power of Negative Context in Identity-Conditioned Diffusion for Synthetic Face Generation}, author={Eduarda Caldeira and Naser Damer and Fadi Boutros},